 4. You get to choose who you work with

 Unlike a nine-to-five job where you were an employee who had no say about the company’s big decisions were concerned.
 Being an entrepreneur allows you to decide who you want to work with.
-Working for yourself will enable you to choose people that will inspire you to put your best and people who will also contribute their best to business growth.
+Working for yourself will enable you to choose people who will inspire you to do your best and those who will also contribute their best to business growth.

 You can have the best strategy and the best building in the world.
 But if you don’t have the hearts and minds of the people who work with you, none of it comes to life. – Rene West

 The people you work with can determine the success or failure of the business.
-This is why it is important to consider the people you choose to work with carefully.
+This is why carefully considering the people you work with is important.
 As an entrepreneur, you can do that easily.
 Also, as an entrepreneur, you don’t only get to choose your workers.
-You also get to choose which clients to work with, partnerships, and collaborations to pursue.
+You can also choose which clients to work with, partnerships, and collaborations to pursue.

 5. You can create a career that aligns with your value